“Guys, I’ve just seen Brazil holding hands. They’re shitting themselves!'”

 And they were certainly expected to swat aside Scotland in the opening game.
 But their manager had a plan.

-“I spoke to Bobby Robson, who had Ronaldo at PSV,” Brown told the BBC last year.
+“I spoke to Bobby Robson, who had Ronaldo at PSV,” Brown, who died in June 2023 at the age of 82, told the BBC two years ago.
 “I asked how we stop him, and he said: ‘You don’t, just don’t let him get the ball’.

 “Most of his passes came from Cafu at right-back, so I told Christian Dailly, ‘If Cafu crosses the halfway line and passes to Ronaldo, you’ll be sitting beside me on the bench.'”